If you’re looking for the perfect cranial nerves mnemonic, you’re about to get the best online.

 The Ultimate Easy-To-Remember Mnemonic For The Cranial Nerves

-When using mnemonics, you simply notice the word and then find an association that sounds similar.
+Observe how the word is built and then find a visual and dynamic association that sounds similar.

-Here are some mnemonic examples for the cranial nerves to show you what I mean:
+Here are some more complete mnemonic examples for the cranial nerves to show you how this ancient memory technique works in detail.

 Olfactory Nerve – Sensory